 4. Plan, Plan, Plan

-There are probably plenty of people out there that will disagree with this, but plan what you’re going to do on board your Disney Cruise.
+There are probably plenty of people that will disagree with this, but plan what you’re going to do on board your Disney Cruise.
 If you adopt the “go with the flow” attitude, you’re probably going to miss out on some opportunities.

 5. Book on-board special experiences early